New Jersey Non-Immigrant VISA Lawyer

-The regulations pertaining to non-immigrant visas are strict, and the United States is careful to only grant them to individuals and families who fall within the guidelines.
+The regulations pertaining to non-immigrant visas are strict, and the United States is careful to grant them only to individuals and families who fall within the guidelines.
 To ensure that you receive a visa, you must be visiting the United States for one of the following reasons:

 |